willmendesneto/ngx-feature-toggle/README.md

 ...
 ```

+#### Redirects

+You might have some specific requirements that you should redirect a user to a specific route in case of a feature flag is disabled.
+For that, you can use `redirectTo` as a mechanism to redirect a user in a specific route when it tries to access in a route with a CanActivate/CanActivateChild/CanLoad Feature Toggle Guard and the feature toggle is disabled.

-For advanced scenarios you can use a combination of route guards.
+For advanced scenarios you can use a combination of route guards AND redirects.
 E.G.

 ```js
 ...